nytimes/objective-c-style-guide/README.md

 * `NSAttributedString *titleAttributedString`: A title, already formatted for display. _`AttributedString` hints that this value is not just a vanilla title, and adding it could be a reasonable choice depending on context._
 * `NSDate *now`: _No further clarification is needed._
 * `NSDate *lastModifiedDate`: Simply `lastModified` can be ambiguous; depending on context, one could reasonably assume it is one of a few different types.
-* `NSURL *url` vs. `NSString *urlString`: In situations when a value can reasonably be represented by different classes, it is often useful to disambiguate in the variable’s name.
+* `NSURL *URL` vs. `NSString *URLString`: In situations when a value can reasonably be represented by different classes, it is often useful to disambiguate in the variable’s name.
 * `NSString *releaseDateString`: Another example where a value could be represented by another class, and the name can help disambiguate.

 Single letter variable names should be avoided except as simple counter variables in loops.